Freemasonry in Scotland: Character

 Freemasonry in Scotland has a character distinct from that practised in other parts of the British Isles.
 When the Grand Lodge of Scotland was founded in 1736, the majority of Masonic Lodges then in existence in Scotland did not engage with the new body.
 By their absence from the initial discussions to which these lodges had been invited, 79% did not support the creation of a new, centralised Masonic system as already existed in England and Wales and in Ireland.
 In addition, because all of the Lodges in Scotland pre-existed the new Grand Lodge at the time of its proposed formation, these had developed traditions and practices that they were reluctant to give up.

-As a result, the new Grand Lodge of Scotland had to trade off any attempt a standardistion of ritual for the prospect of attracting the independent lodges to join the centralised systemd.
+As a result, the new Grand Lodge of Scotland had to trade off any attempt at standardisation of ritual for the prospect of attracting the independent lodges to join the centralised system.
 In essence, Grand Lodge agreed not to interfere with local custom and practice as long as the lodges were willing to join the new Scottish Masonic Constitution.

 Having guaranteed the principle of independence to those Lodges founded before 1736, it was considered impossible to deny Lodges founded after 1736 the same privilege.
 These were permitted to devise their own procedures, regalia, and distinctive rituals.
 This and subsequent developments ensured that Freemasonry in Scotland is far less standardised than in any other masonic jurisdiction.

 Organisation

 Lodges under the Scottish Masonic Constitution are sovereign bodies in their own right, with a considerable degree of control of their own affairs.
 There is no single, standard Scottish ritual, and every Lodge under the Scottish Masonic Constitution has the right to devise its own ritual should it so wish.
 The operating principle is that a lodge ritual must contain the principal points of each Masonic degree and be subject to scrutiny by Grand Lodge.
 The various rituals in current use adhere to this principle, but the scope for variation and elaboration is considerable, with numerous interesting additions.

 Lodges under the Scottish Masonic Constitution also have the right to choose the colours of the Lodge regalia, which may include one or more colours or incorporate traditional tartan patterns.
 The colours reserved for Provincial Grand Lodges and Grand Lodge itself are green and gold, although some older lodges also have these colours.

-Craft Lodges under the Scottish Masonic Constitution offer the three traditional Masonic degrees as well as the rank of Past (or Installed) Master.
+Craft Lodges under the Scottish Masonic Constitution offer the three traditional Masonic degrees and the Mark degree as well as the rank of Past (or Installed) Master.
 As in many other Masonic Constitutions, brethren in Scotland who have attained the degree of a Master Mason can choose to, or be invited to, extend their Masonic experience by taking further degrees in approved appendant bodies.